chakravarthi-v/Conversational-Chatbot/README.md

-## It is a conversational chatbot.
+<li>It is a conversational chatbot.
-## It is trained on dense neural network.
+<li> is trained on dense neural network.
-## It uses NLTK for stemming lamatization and bag of words and tokenization.
+<li> uses NLTK for stemming lamatization and bag of words and tokenization.

 Techstack used : Flask